sl1453/Giardia_mucusRNA_Analysis/misc/GeneID_LocusTag_Conversion.md

 ```

 ## Using efetch to get the alias information
-I ran a script on each of the multiple gene ID files, using efetch to pull alias information from NCBI
+I ran a script on each of the multiple gene ID files, using efetch to pull alias information from NCBI.
+The older assembly that NCBI has alias information for is CulPip1.0 (GCA_000209185.1)

 [script](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/misc/convert_geneID_locusTag.sh)